Non-locally discrete actions on the circle with at most $N$ fixed points: Elementary groups

 For the last case, we will assume that $G$ has a finite orbit of order $2$, and denote by $\nu$ the corresponding invariant probability measure.
-After the previous discussion, we have a short exact sequence
+After Lemma \ref{l.kernel_fixes_measure}, we have a short exact sequence

+where we write $G_0=\ker(\rho_G)$.
+By the previous case (two global fixed points), $G_0$ is isomorphic and continuously semi-conjugate to a subgroup of the stabilizer of $0$ and $\infty$ in $\psl(2,\RR)$, which is isomorphic to $\RR$.
+By continuity of the rotation number, the closure $\overline G$ in $\homeo_+(\T)$ also fits a short exact sequence